|(a) General. Pursuant to §42(h)(6) of the Code,

 (E) a current title report;

-(F) a current appraisal consistent with Subchapter
+(F) a current appraisal with the effective date within

-D of this chapter (relating to Underwriting and Loan Policy);
+Subchapter D of this chapter (relating to Underwriting and Loan Policy);

 (G) a current Phase I Environmental Site Assessment

-(H) a current property condition assessment consistent
+(H) a copy of the most recent property condition assessment

-with Subchapter D of this chapter;
+of the property consistent with Subchapter D of this chapter and in

 (I) a copy of the monthly operating statements for